grassrootseconomics/org-website/content/blog/community-inclusion.rst

 This means we can fully customize the system to:

-This means we can fully customize the system to:

-This means we can fully customize the system to:

 * Use any blockchain, smart contracts or reserve tokens.
 * From virtual backing to on-chain collateral for CICs
 * Improve speeds and usability:
 * Wallet Creation and Registration process: 15 minutes to 2 minutes
 * Transaction and Validation Process: 2+ minutes to 5 seconds
 * Provide real time support for user challenges

 These may sound like small improvements, but because of them our current, 8000+ and growing, users will be able to trade and create CICs to support their local communities across Kenya.
 CICs allow users to easily create shares of pooled funds in national currency as a medium of exchange for local goods and services.
 We’re so appreciative to stand on the shoulders of giants like Eyal Hertzog (and the Bancor team's open source smart contract), as well as Friedrich Hayek and Bernard Lietear with their vision for multi-currency ecosystems.